dMajoIT/PNut-TS/CommandLine.md

 ## Everyday Use of PNut-TS

-Our new PNut-TS compiler will show you the following when you speicfy `-h` or `--help`:
+Our new PNut-TS compiler will show you the following when you specify `-h` or `--help`:

 ```text
 PNut-TS: Usage: pnut-ts [optons] filename